Lawmakers push for bill to protect ‘documented Dreamers’ - NewsBreak

 Hundreds of thousands of young people who came to the U.S. under their parent’s visas face deportation when they age out of the system.

-“Their parent’s green card applications are stuck in backlogs that are sometimes more than 50 years long,” Senator Alex Padilla (D-CA) said during a press conference.
+“Their parent’s green card applications are stuck in backlogs that are sometimes more than 50 years long,” Senator Alex Padilla (D-CA) said during a press conference.‘Dreamer’ becomes youngest woman to complete 100 marathons after crossing the finish line in L.A. race

 Once they turn 21, these young people lose their legal status.